 If a windstorm causes a tree to fall onto a covered structure (like your home, garage, or fence) or blocks your driveway, homeowners insurance will pay up to $1,000 to remove it from your property.
 You would also be reimbursed for property damage caused by the fallen tree.

 4. Wind damage to your windows and siding

 If your windows are blown out in a wind-driven weather event or the siding of your home or any other structure on your property sustains wind damage, that would also be covered by the dwelling or other structures provisions in your policy.

-In 19 states and the District of Columbia, insurance companies are permitted to charge separate hurricane deductibles that must be paid before you can be reimbursed for wind damage that occurs during a hurricane or named storm.
-Some insurers in tornado-prone Midwestern states will charge separate wind and hail deductibles, depending on the specific risks associated with your home.
+But in 19 states and Washington, D.C., most insurance companies have separate windstorm insurance policies that include a separate deductible that must be paid before you can be reimbursed for wind damage that occurs during a hurricane or named storm.
+And some insurers in tornado-prone states in the Southeast and Midwest will charge separate wind and hail deductibles, depending on the specific risks associated with your home.

 If your policy has a wind and hail deductible, the amount you pay is a percentage of the total amount for which your home is insured.
 These deductibles are also commonly known as “percentage” deductibles, as opposed to your standard dollar amount deductible for all other perils.

 Say your home is insured for $300,000 and you have a wind and hail deductible of 5%, you’d have to pay $15,000 (300,000 x 0.05) before you’d be covered for a wind and hail-related loss.
 A higher percentage can lower the cost of homeowners insurance, but keep in mind that you’ll need to pay out more in the event of a loss.